6 Fool-Proof Tactics To Make Your Home More Sellable

 The last thing prospective buyers want to see is a bathroom that requires a lot of work.
 So, a full update is the way to go if your bathroom you’re looking to sell your property for a higher value.

-Due to the 2020 Coronavirus lockdown and restricted outdoor time, gardens are becoming more popular than ever.
+Since the 2020 Coronavirus lockdowns and restricted outdoor time, gardens have become more popular than ever.

 Having an attractive, tidy outdoor space that is well-designed can really increase your chance of selling quickly.
 So, if you have a garden that’s in a bit of a mess, it’s time to get to work.